 We can hardly think of a better place for a romantic getaway than Oahu.
-The beaches, the sun, the gorgeous natural paradise, the food, you name it – everything is wonderful.
+The beaches, the sun, the gorgeous natural paradise, the food, you name it – everything is perfectly calibrated for that ideal vacation..

 Hop Aboard a Cruise